h0ngcha0/liuhongchao.github.io/_posts/2020-03-14-why-learn-crypto.md

 decentralization is the underlying forces behind so much human social development and will continue to be so for a long time.
-At a time when centralization is the dorminating theme of the society, what blockchain technologies brings on to the table, decentralization of trust, could potentially offer valuable counterbalance to that.
-We as a society needs real alternative solutions to fix our privacy issues than just empty slogans.
-We as a society needs to have a serious experiement of a financial system that does not follow the school of [keynesian economics](https://en.wikipedia.org/wiki/Keynesian_economics) which offers little to fix the ecnomoic problems we suffer today.
+At a time when centralization is the dorminating theme of the society, what blockchain technologies brings on to the table, the **decentralization of trust**, could potentially offer valuable counterbalance to that.
+We as a society needs real incentive compatible alternatives to fix our privacy issues than just empty slogans.
+We as a society needs to have serious experiements of financial systems that do not follow the school of [keynesian economics](https://en.wikipedia.org/wiki/Keynesian_economics) which offers little to remediate the ecnomoic problems we suffer today.
 We as a society needs more [starfish rather than spiders](https://en.wikipedia.org/wiki/The_Starfish_and_the_Spider) building [bazaars rather than